 Environmentally Sound Management of Waste: International Initiatives

 EPA works to ensure that waste is managed in a manner that is protective of human health and the environment through a number of international initiatives.
 EPA’s efforts to sustainably manage waste include supporting the reduction and prevention of waste generation, promoting and facilitating the reuse and safe recycling of waste, and controlling imports and exports of hazardous waste between the United States and other countries.
-EPA is committed to ensuring that waste is managed in an environmentally sound manner through a number of international initiatives.

 On this page:

 - OECD Working Party on Resource Productivity and Waste

 - U.S. - Mexico Border 2020 Waste Program

 - North American Initiatives on Food and Organic Waste

 - Regulation of Transboundary Shipments of Hazardous Waste

 - G7 Alliance on Resource Efficiency